jroggeman/musical-pancake/README.md

     pip install -r requirements.txt

+Or just run `make init`.
 If you add any dependencies via pip, make sure to save them and commit the new requirements file:

     pip freeze > requirements.txt

+Or just run `make freeze`.
 When you're finished working, make sure to `deactivate`.

 ## Tests
 Currently have tests in their own package, which makes it pretty straightforward